 Enhancing the experience at financial services branches includes complex beacon applications.
 To achieve these, you need to integrate the Beaconstac SDK with the bank app.
 Over 50% of millennials are already using or considering banking applications.

 What if the consumer walking in does not have the bank app?

 Welcome customers Greet customers when they enter the bank premise and give them a glimpse of the services offered.
-This could be done with or without an app through NFC and QR codes.
+This could be done with an app using beacons or without an app through NFC and QR codes.